NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Naiad Queen.md

     desc: "  The naiad can ask questions of, receive answers from, and use the Diplomacy skill with animals."

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Tied to the Land|Tied to the Land]]"
-    desc: "  The queen is tied to a body of water or area with a great deal of water features.\nA nymph queen is intrinsically tied to a specific region.
-As long as the queen is healthy, the environment is exceptionally resilient, allowing the nymph queen to automatically attempt to counteract any spell that would harm the environment (such as the [[Spells/Blight|Blight]] ritual), using her spell DC with a counteract rank equal to the highest-rank druid spell she can cast.\nWhen the nymph queen becomes physically or psychologically unhealthy, however, her warded region eventually becomes twisted or unhealthy as well.
+    desc: "  The queen is tied to a body of water or area with a great deal of water features.\n* * *\n\nA nymph queen is intrinsically tied to a specific region.
+As long as the queen is healthy, the environment is exceptionally resilient, allowing the nymph queen to automatically attempt to counteract any spell that would harm the environment (such as the [[Spells/Blight|Blight]] ritual), using her spell DC with a counteract rank equal to the highest-rank druid spell she can cast.\n\nWhen the nymph queen becomes physically or psychologically unhealthy, however, her warded region eventually becomes twisted or unhealthy as well.
 In that case, restoring the nymph queen swiftly heals the entire region."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Nymph's Beauty|Nymph's Beauty]]"
-    desc: " (aura,emotion,mental,primal,visual) 30 feet.\nA creature that fails its save is [[Conditions/Stunned 1|Stunned 1]] and becomes stunned 1 each time it starts its turn within the aura for the next 24 hours, even if it can't see the naiad queen.\nCreatures that start their turn in the aura must succeed at a DC 23 Will check save or suffer an effect described in the nymph queen's entry."
+    desc: " (aura,emotion,mental,primal,visual) 30 feet.\n* * *\n\nA creature that fails its save is [[Conditions/Stunned 1|Stunned 1]] and becomes stunned 1 each time it starts its turn within the aura for the next 24 hours, even if it can't see the naiad queen.\n* * *\n\nCreatures that start their turn in the aura must succeed at a DC 23 Will check save or suffer an effect described in the nymph queen's entry."

 attacks:
   - name: ""